Sadegh-Moayedizadeh/who-killed-uskar/notes/ideas.md

 ## It is possible to lie
 There may be creatures who lie to you or you may lie to them.
 Lying is a sin and damages your soul.

+## Magical stuff are done by `Magic`
+Magic itself is an entity.
+Magical stuff are all done by this entity.
+You need to have a soul to ask magic to do stuff for you.